Available to order for FREE, these leaflets cover both the intensive animal abuse and environment damage caused by the shooting industry.

 Finally, more than 7,000 tonnes of lead ammunition are discharged into the UK environment annually, posing a serious threat to birds, wildlife and ecosystems by contaminating soil and water.

-The shooting industry is where factory farming meets bloodsports - and it has to end.
+The shooting industry is where factory farming meets bloodsports, routinely imprisoning and killing innocent birds - and it has to end.

-This report into the shooting industry covers both the intensive animal abuse and environmental damage caused by the shooting industry.
+Available to order for FREE, these leaflets cover both the intensive animal abuse and environment damage caused by the shooting industry.

 Our campaign leaflet that lifts the lid on the secrets of the shooting industry.